upshift-docker/dolibarr/README.md

 # docker run -d -p 8080:80 --link my-db:db upshift/dolibarr
 ```

 Now you can access Dolibarr at http://localhost:8080/ from your host system.
-The Dolibarr setup wizard should appear on first run, and will guide you for initial configuration.
+Default password for the 'admin' user is 'dolibarr'.

 ## Persistent data